touhidurrr/mirrorTouhidurrr/README.md

 6. Completely Anonymous.
 No logging.
 7. Supports Ad-Blockers.
 Only changes links within the same base domain.

+## Build
+Simply fork the project and host it with Cloudflare Pages.
+It should work out of the box.

 ## Anti-Features
 1. WebApps and complex sites might break.
 2. Videos and Audios might not work.